solerasu/2048tftapp/README.md

 # 2048tftapp
-2048 Teamfight Tactics Android Application to RIOT for the approval
+2048 Teamfight Tactics Application to RIOT for the approval

 <p>2048 TFT is 2048 game in TeamFight Tactics style.
 It's like a puzzle that allows people to remember the appearance of objects from the original TFT game, as well as to look at TFT from different angles.</p>
 <p><i>Just in case, if suddenly you did not play the original 2048: You must swipe to move all tiles.
 When two tiles with the same number touch, they merge into one.
 Get to the 2048 tile and then reach your highest score.</i></p>